MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioinvalidatedevicestate.md

 PNP_DEVICE_RESOURCE_REQUIREMENTS_CHANGED

-For descriptions of the preceding constants, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff559618">PNP_DEVICE_STATE</a>.
+For descriptions of the preceding constants, see [PNP_DEVICE_STATE](https://microsoft.com/en-us/windows-hardware/drivers/kernel/handling-an-irp-mn-surprise-removal-request#about-pnp_device_state).

 In response to this routine, the PnP manager sends an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551698">IRP_MN_QUERY_PNP_DEVICE_STATE</a> request to the device stack, to determine the current PnP state of the device.